nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The edit feature is facilitated by `ModelManager` and implements `Model`.

-It is similar in implementation to the add feature, except it edits an contact by calling `Model#updateContact`, which replaces the old contact with the edited contact in the `UniqueContactList`.
+It is similar in implementation to the add feature, except it edits a contact by calling `Model#updateContact`, which replaces the old contact with the edited contact in the `UniqueContactList`.

 The following activity diagram summarises what happens when a user executes an edit command.